andrewthelion04/coffee-shop-management/README.md

 - **Order Management**: Handle customer orders and track order details.
 - **Special Events**: Organize and manage special events with required products and services.
 - **Reports**: Generate various reports for the coffee shop's operations.

+**The additional requirements, such as the testing matrix, UML diagram and demo video can be found in the additional_requirements folder**